-The US-ASEAN Business Council’s Infrastructure Committee comprises some of the largest and leading U.S. companies in the infrastructure industry.
+The US-ASEAN Business Council’s Transport & Infrastructure Committee comprises some of the largest and leading U.S. companies in the Transport & Infrastructure industry.
 The working group also represents the entire value chain of infrastructure development from roads, ports, airports to rail, energy/power generation, telecommunication to ICT.
-The infrastructure working group is currently led by Chairman Caterpillar and Vice Chair 3M.
+The Transport & Infrastructure working group is currently led by Chairman Caterpillar and Vice Chair 3M.

 The goal of the Infrastructure Committee is to build valuable opportunities for strategic engagement and partnership between member companies and key governmental and non-governmental stakeholder.
 Specific objectives include: